-- 1 Follow the procedure in before working inside your computer
+- 1. Follow the procedure in before working inside your computer

-- 2 Remove the SD memory card
+- 2. Remove the SD memory card

-- 3 Remove the base cover
+- 3. Remove the base cover

-- 4 Remove the battery
+- 4. Disconnect the battery cable.

-- 1 Disconnect the speaker cable from the system board [1]. - 2 Unroute and remove the speaker cable from the routing guides on palm rest and keyboard assembly [2].
+- 1. Disconnect the speaker cable from the system board [1]. - 2.
+Unroute and remove the speaker cable from the routing guides on palm rest and keyboard assembly [2].

-3 Lift the speakers, along with the cable, off the palm rest and keyboard assembly.
+3. Lift the speakers, along with the cable, off the palm rest and keyboard assembly.